Minimalism (computing): History

 In the late 1970s and early 1980s, programmers worked within the confines of relatively expensive and limited resources of common platforms.
 Eight or sixteen kilobytes of RAM was common; 64 kilobytes was considered a vast amount and was the entire address space accessible to the 8-bit CPUs predominant during the earliest generations of personal computers.
 The most common storage medium was the 5.25 inch floppy disk holding from 88 to 170 kilobytes.
 Hard drives with capacities from five to ten megabytes cost thousands of dollars.

 Over time, personal-computer memory capacities expanded by orders of magnitude and mainstream programmers took advantage of the added storage to increase their software's capabilities and to make development easier by using higher-level languages.
 By contrast, system requirements for legacy software remained the same.
 As a result, even the most elaborate, feature-rich programs of yesteryear seem minimalist in comparison with current software.
-Many of these programs are now considered abandonware.

 One example of a program whose system requirements once gave it a heavyweight reputation is the GNU Emacs text editor, which gained the backronym "Eight Megabytes And Constantly Swapping" in an era when 8 megabytes was a lot of RAM.
 Today, Emacs' mainly textual buffer-based paradigm uses far fewer resources than desktop metaphor GUI IDEs with comparable features such as Eclipse or Netbeans.
 In a speech at the 2002 International Lisp Conference, Richard Stallman indicated that minimalism was a concern in his development of GNU and Emacs, based on his experiences with Lisp and system specifications of low-end minicomputers at the time.